department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 <br>

-**If your branch of service hasn’t yet started using SOES,** If you are in the Coast Guard or National Oceanic and Atmospheric Administration, you'll need to fill out the Servicemembers' Group Life Insurance Election and Certificate and give it to your unit's personnel officer. <br>
+**If you are in the Coast Guard or National Oceanic and Atmospheric Administration,** <br> You'll need to fill out the Servicemembers' Group Life Insurance Election and Certificate and give it to your unit's personnel officer. <br>
 [Download the Servicemembers' Group Life Insurance Election and Certificate](https://www.benefits.va.gov/insurance/forms/SGLV_8286_ed2017-10.pdf).
 <br>
 [Learn more about SOES and find out if your branch is using this new system](https://www.benefits.va.gov/INSURANCE/SOES.asp).